PreferredAI/tutorials/1806-image-classification/README.md

 ## Test trained models with other images

-To test our trained model with other images:
+Run test script with the model name and path to the folder containing test images:

 ```bash
 $ python3 src/test.py --model [model_name] --data_dir [path_to_image_folder]
 ```

-Some images are already in *test_images* folder for a quick test.
+Some images are already in *test_images* folder for a quick run.

 ```bash
 $ python3 src/test.py --model deep --data_dir test_images